pegep/Statmeat/README.md

 # To crawl
 `node crawl.js`

-Crawls Statbeat and generates *statmeat.nedb* and corresponding *data.json*.
+Crawls Statbeat and generates *NeDB* database files based on each JSON section in data.json and corresponding *data.json*.

+# Export crawl.js's output for filtered public/data.json

+Use `node export-for-browser.js` to produce *data.json* that is browser friendly and "minimized".
+The script requires that crawl.js has been run and NeDB database section files are available.

 # To deploy